-Setting Description Cache messages received within the last x days Selects tombstoned messages received within the specified number of days.
-Enter 0 to retrieve all tombstoned messages regardless of the received date.
-Archive Cache deletes previously cached messages that fall outside of this range.
-This option is based on the date the message was received, not the date it was tombstoned.
-Check for new archived messaged every x minutes Enter how often (in minutes) Archive Cache should inspect the user's mailbox for newly tombstoned messages and messages that have been deleted from the cache.
-Encrypt Cache Select this check box to use encryption when storing the messages in the cache location on the client machine's file system.
+Setting Description Encrypt Cache Select this check box to use encryption when storing the messages in the cache location on the client machine's file system.
 Depending on how the user's computer is configured, only the current user can read encrypted messages.
 Also, depending on how the user's Folder Options are set, the encrypted cached message is likely to appear green in Windows Explorer.
-Archived messages are only encrypted in the cache if Encrypting File System (EFS) is properly configured on the client.
+NOTE: Archived messages are only encrypted in the cache if Encrypting File System (EFS) is properly configured on the client.
 If you want to implement this option, consult Microsoft's documentation for information on configuring EFS.
-Select this check box to retrieve only messages that have attachments.
-Clearing this check box retrieves all messages.
-Cache messages with attachments only Selecting this option saves space on the user's system and the time necessary to load the Archive Cache.
+Cache messages with attachments only Select this check box to retrieve only messages that have attachments check box retrieves all messages.
+Selecting this option saves space on the user's system and the time necessary to load the Archive Cache.
 Unless archiving is set to Trim Message Bodies, the message body is visible in the preview pane, and therefore, storing messages without attachments in the Archive Cache is not necessary.
 Size (MB) of Cache Sets the maximum size (in megabytes) of a user's cache.
 This setting takes precedence over the number of days set above.
 For example, if the messages selected according to the number of days setting cause the cache to exceed the maximum size, Archive Cache retains only the most recent messages that comply with the configured size.
 Empty Cache Click to delete all messages stored in the cache.
 Cache Location This read-only setting indicates where the Archive Cache is stored on the user's system.
 For example, on Windows XP the archive cache is in \Documents and Settings\CurrentUser\Local Settings\Application Data\Hewlett-Packard\Cache Select Folders Click to select which folders in the user's mailbox Archive Cache inspects for messages.